OpenDriveLab/Birds-eye-view-Perception/README.md

     - [&#8627; Forkers](#-forkers)

-## <div id='intro'>Introduction of BEV Toolbox</div>
+## <div id='intro'>Introduction</div>

-This is an open source BEV 3D object detection toolbox based on PyTorch, associated with the survey paper "[Delving into the Devils of Bird’s-eye-view Perception: A Review, Evaluation and Recipe](https://arxiv.org/abs/2209.05324)".
-This toolbox provides useful recipe for BEV camera-based 3D object detection, including solid data augmentation strategies, efficient BEV encoder design, perception heads and loss function family, useful test-time augmentation and ensemble policy, and so on.
-We hope this toolbox can not only be a good starting point for new beginners but also help current researchers in the BEV perception community.
+This repo is associated with the survey paper "[Delving into the Devils of Bird’s-eye-view Perception: A Review, Evaluation and Recipe](https://arxiv.org/abs/2209.05324)", which provides an up-to-date literature survey for BEVPercption and an open source BEV toolbox based on PyTorch.
+In the literature survey, it includes different modalities (camera, lidar and fusion) and tasks (detection and segmentation).
+As for the toolbox, it provides useful recipe for BEV camera-based 3D object detection, including solid data augmentation strategies, efficient BEV encoder design, loss function family, useful test-time augmentation, ensemble policy, and so on.
+We hope this repo can not only be a good starting point for new beginners but also help current researchers in the BEV perception community.

 ### Major Features

+* **Up-to-date Literature Survey for BEV Perception** <br> We summarized important methods in recent years about BEV perception including different modalities and tasks.
-We plan to add bag of practical tricks to this toolbox, which can be grouped as four types -- data augmentation, design of BEV encoder, loss family and post-process policy.
-Please click the link of each trick for more details.
-We also offer their corresponding configs and performance in the table below for the convenience of users.
+* **Convenient BEVPerception Toolbox** <br> We integrate bag of tricks in the BEV toolbox that help us achieve 1st in the camera-based detection track of the Waymo Open Challenge 2022, which can be grouped as four types -- data augmentation, design of BEV encoder, loss family and post-process policy.
+This toolbox can be used indedependly or as a plug-in for `mmdet3d` and `detectron2`.
 <div align="center">
   <b>Bag of Tricks</b>
 </div>